If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 1. Preparing Your Towel and Marking the Design

 It is important to prewash, and thus preshrink, your towel.
 Since I wash my towels on hot and dry on medium, this is how I washed my towel in preparation.

 If your towel has a tag on it, remove it or let it be on the back of the towel on the opposite side you decide to embroider on.

 You also need to determine where on your towel you want your design.
 For an involved design, you can print the design out from software, cut it, and then place it on the top of the towel to help determine design location.
 Since I embroidered initials and a monogram on my towels in this tutorial, I just marked the location by doing simple math and marking the center.

-I mark the center with a blue fabric pen, which will wash out with water after the embroidery is done.
+I mark the center of my embroidery design with a blue fabric pen, which will wash out with water after the embroidery is done.
 The intersection of my two lines below will be the center of my monogram.

 The choice of stabilizer depends on your intended use of the towel, the thickness of the towel, and the design you choose.
 In my experience, the best stabilizer for machine embroidery on towels is medium-weight tearaway stabilizer.
 Here’s more information, though.

 For thin and medium-weight towels without much stretch, a tearaway stabilizer is all you need.
 When looking at the back of your towel, you won’t have any visible stabilizer remaining after your towel embroidery is complete.